kirtansuvarna/kirtansuvarna/README.md

 - 👋 Hi, I’m @kirtansuvarna
 - 👀 I’m interested in Data science ,Machine learning , Business Analytics
-- 🌱 I’m doing Master's of science in Business Analytics
+- 🌱 Master's of science in Business Analytics
 - 📫 How to reach me at kirtan.suvarna@gmail.com

 <!---